For those considering a low oxalate diet, the concept of oxalate dumping can seem quite alarming.

 Also known as oxalic acid, oxalates are a compound found in foods like leafy green vegetables, beans, nuts, and seeds.

 Oxalates bind with calcium in the digestive tract and are excreted out of the body through the urine (

-This is something that’s often discussed in the context of juicing or juice cleanses, as they may involve juicing high amounts of oxalate-rich vegetables like spinach, beetroot, plums, rhubarb, and strawberries and lead to an unusually high daily oxalate intake.
+This is something that’s often discussed in the context of juicing or juice cleanses, as they may involve juicing high amounts of oxalate-rich vegetables and fruits like spinach, beetroot, plums, and rhubarb and lead to an unusually high daily oxalate intake.